shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Dog Drathalion whispered to Gra, “When we get out of range, run.”

-Gra raised an eyebrow, but agreed anyway.
+Gra agreed.
 “Ok.”

 When they got 90 feet away, Gra sprinted ahead.
 Dog Drathalion sprinted behind him, and the rest of the party followed suit.
 A mile later, they stopped.

 “Why are we running?”
-Gra asked.
+Other Gra asked.

 “Let’s just say that wasn’t a bag of gold.”
 Dog Drathalion answered.